FAQ about the deposit guarantee scheme

 - they can be included in the bank’s own funds calculation in accordance with Regulation (EU) No 575/2013 with regard to their characteristics.

-How does the deposit guarantee function for custodial accounts, in particular sinking fund accounts (for contributions by communal owners)?
+How does the deposit guarantee function for trust accounts, in particular sinking fund accounts (for contributions by communal owners)?

 Article 42 of the Housing Act stipulates that the administrator of a multi-residence building must ensure that all contributions to the sinking fund by communal owners are managed in a separate current account.
 The administrator opens a separate account for the sinking fund in his/her own name for the account of the communal owners of a multi-residence building.